 Formed by San Francisco producer and multi-instrumentalist Marc Capelle in 2017, the Red Room Orchestra is a collective of popular, jazz, classical, and electronic composers and performers who’ve played and recorded alongside the Bad Seeds, the Plastic Ono Band, Cibo Matto, Oingo Boingo, Sonic Youth, CAKE, American Music Club, Lou Harrison, the Steve Reich Ensemble, the Nels Cline Singers, Rodriguez, Iggy Pop, Tune-Yards, Bill Frisell, and more.
-They’ve offered live renderings of the music of David Lynch’s Twin Peaks, reinterpretations of the soundtracks of Wes Anderson’s Rushmore and The Royal Tenenbaums, and for SFFILM they composed and performed original scores for the short films from Stephen Parr’s Oddball Films archive.
+They’ve offered live renderings of the music of David Lynch’s Twin Peaks, reinterpretations of the soundtracks of Wes Anderson’s Rushmore and The Royal Tenenbaums and the Coen Brothers’ The Big Lebowski, and for SFFILM they composed and performed original scores for the short films from Stephen Parr’s Oddball Films archive.
+They have performed at The Chapel for SF Sketchfest, at Outside Lands, Clusterfest and at Symphony Space in NYC.
 The Red Room Orchestra projects are co-curated and produced by SF Sketchfest’s David Owen.

 Depending on the project, members of the ensemble have included Tom Ayres, Allyson Baker, Eli Crews, Toby Dammit, Bart Davenport, Karina Denike, Ben Goldberg, Tom Griesser, Devin Hoff, Yuka C. Honda, Jess Ivry, Scott Larson, Dina Maccabee, Todd Roper, William Winant and more.
 Special guests have included James Adomian, Peter Asher, Andy Cabic, Margaret Cho, Chrysta Bell, The Flamin’ Groovies, Hether Fortune, Jon Glaser, Dave Hill, Michael Horse, Jon Langford, James Marshall, Kevin McDonald, Thao Nguyen, John Roderick, Kelley Stoltz, Ray Wise and James Williamson of the Stooges.